 Whatever the aforementioned opinions, it is important to note that they do all but reflect the reality of the scientific point of view on the matter.
-It is also important to stress that they go in the opposite direction with Islamic Jurisprudence.
+It is also important to stress that they go against Islamic Jurisprudence.

 Islamic sociology literacy discussing epidemics bears a rich set of information.
 Ibn Khaldoun discussed the case of people mocking and taunting at times of global epidemics as he personally witnessed the situation during the famous Black plague period that hit many parts of the world starting from 1347.
 At that time, he was only a 17-year-old but witnessed the death of his parents, many of his teachers, including one-third of the population of the Middle East, North Africa, And Europe.
 He said in his book that ‘if you see people talking sarcastically about epidemics when scourges and disasters abound them, you should know that poverty has engulfed them.
 These are negligent, enslaved, and humiliated people.’
 To make his point clear, Ibn Khaldoun compares the aforementioned set of people to” a person who is driven to death while drunk,” or in other words a drunk man that is unconsciously digging his grave.
 The level of sarcasm and nonchalance witnessed on social media reflect the lower level of consciousness in society, something Ibn Khaldoune witnessed centuries before.